What We Do

 - improving prison regimes.

-The Howard League for Penal Reform in Scotland (HLS) promotes just responses to the causes and consequences of crime.
-It aims to be a forum for the stimulation of new and progressive thinking in penal practice and the critical questioning of prevailing penal initiatives, based on evidence of ‘what works’ and careful ethical reflection on ‘what’s right’.
+Howard League Scotland (HLS) is Scotland’s leading independent penal reform organisation.
+Established in 1979, HLS promotes just responses to the causes and consequences of crime.
+It campaigns for progressive and evidence-led penal practice, based on evidence of ‘what works’ and careful ethical reflection on ‘what’s right’.

-The League does not receive government funding and, therefore, can speak independently on penal reform and related issues.
-HLS has a long tradition of both provoking public debate and engaging with official bodies to improve and refine penal practice in respect of prison regimes, resettlement and the provision of community disposals.
+HLS does not receive government funding and, therefore, can speak independently on penal reform.
+HLS has a long tradition of both provoking public debate and engaging with official bodies to improve and refine penal practice in respect of prison regimes, resettlement, prisoner voting, women's imprisonment and the provision of community disposals.